 Containers and storage solutions are also essential in order to hold various medical tools and supplies, such as disposable stethoscopes, nasal swabs, isolation gowns, masks, hand sanitizer, gloves, eye protection, and even garbage.

 The Benefits of BLU-MED Structures for Triage Tents

 BLU-MED Response Systems® is the world’s leader in deployable medical facilities, including triage tents.
 Mobile field hospitals and medical shelters from BLU-MED are a scalable solution for when hospitals reach or are close to reaching capacity.
-Our portable medical shelters can be rapidly set up on your organization’s grounds for creating additional administration, supply storage, and in-patient spaces such as waiting areas and triage centers to host those needing care.
+Our portable medical shelters can be rapidly set up on your organization’s grounds for creating additional administration, supply storage, and in-patient spaces such as waiting areas, patient screening shelters and triage centers to host those needing care.

 BLU-MED’s mobile medical facilities can be equipped with a large assortment of medical equipment to provide advanced levels of care, including:

 - Negative pressure isolation and treatment facilities for COVID-19 and other infectious airborne diseases